ANG3L0/notes-bloggo/docs/travel journal/morocco.md

 We traveled from **May 12 thru May 23, 2023.**

 We booked a private tour with [Morocco Daily Tours](https://www.moroccodailytours.com/) for about **$3K total, for 2 people (so $1.5K each)**.
 This means you get a private driver that takes you around different places and you don't really have to plan anything.
-No crowding in busses adhering to some group schedule.
+No crowding in buses adhering to some group schedule.
 Stop whenever you want, wherever you want.
 Just tell to driver to go and they'll drive you there.

 It's our first time doing this kind of a VIP trip because if you did this anywhere else, it'd be prohibitively expensive.
 But with $3K, it included: